jsshargel/Active-Directory-Lab/README.md

 #
 - Next, we are going to set up IP addressing for the internal NIC.
-- We do not have to worry about other NIC because it will automatically get an IP adress from the home router.
+- We do not have to worry about other NIC because it will automatically get an IP address from the home router.
 - Let's head on over to network settings to identify the different network connections.
-- Below we can see that the first connection has an IP address that can be associated with a home network, so we will rename them accordingly.
+- Below, we can see that the first connection has an IP address that can be associated with a home network, so we will rename them accordingly.
 ![Screenshot 2024-08-28 114717](https://github.com/user-attachments/assets/65ec44fb-4126-4d6f-baf9-7fbf603f0e06)

 #
 - Now we can set up the IP addressing.
-- For the IP address we will use 172.16.0.1
+- For the IP address, we will use 172.16.0.1
-- For the Subnet mask we will use 255.255.255.0
+- For the Subnet Mask, we will use 255.255.255.0
-- For the Default gateway we will leave it blank because the domain controller itself will serve as the default gateway.
+- We will leave the Default Gateway blank because the domain controller itself will serve as the default gateway.
-- For the DNS server address we will use 127.0.0.1 which is a loopback address since the dns server will automatically be installed active directory is installed.
+- For the DNS server address, we will use 127.0.0.1, which is a loopback address since the DNS server will automatically be installed when active directory is.
 ![Screenshot 2024-08-29 114030](https://github.com/user-attachments/assets/69e7c4d8-c90c-4c5c-9723-0b959e3db011)

 #
-- Next, we are going to rename the PC to be something other than a random name.
+- Next, we will rename the PC to be something other than a random name.
 - We'll name it DC for domain controller and then restart the machine.
 <img src="https://github.com/user-attachments/assets/6a6933ce-dd78-442e-bd6b-a8849bcc7eda" alt="Renaming PC" width="600" style="float: left; margin-right: 10px;">

 #

 - Next, we are going to install active directory domain services to add a domain.
-- To do this we will head over to the dashboard and click on "Add roles and features"
+- To do this, we will head over to the dashboard and click on "Add roles and features."
-- The installagtion type is role-based or feature-based.
+- The installation type is role-based or feature-based.
 - Select the server we want to use.
-- Under server roles we will select "Active Directory Domain Services" and add the features.
+- Under server roles, we will select "Active Directory Domain Services" and add the features.
-- Then we will continue passed Features, AD DS, and go ahead and Install.
+- Then we will continue past Features, AD DS, and go ahead and install.
 <img src="https://github.com/user-attachments/assets/f3f9334e-125c-4ba9-965a-f8c17188658f" alt="" width="600" style="float: left; margin-right: 10px;">

 #

-- Now we need to create the domain from the sofware we just installed.
+- Now we need to create the domain from the software we just installed.
-- To do this we head over to the flag icon in the server manager.
+- To do this, we head over to the flag icon in the server manager.
-- Next, we want to click "Promote this server to a domain controller"
+- Next, we want to click "Promote this server to a domain controller."
-- For the deployment configuration we want to select "Add a new forest" and then name the Root domain name.
-We will use mydomain.com
+- For the deployment configuration, select "Add a new forest" and then name the root domain name.
+We will use mydomain.com.
-- Now we will create a password for DSRM.
+- Now, we will create a password for DSRM.
-- After this we will continue through the different options until we are able to install.
+- After this, we will continue through the different options until we are able to install.
-- After it is finished installing the machine will automatically restart
+- After it is finished installing, the machine will automatically restart.

 ![Screenshot 2024-08-29 121905](https://github.com/user-attachments/assets/d67f524a-a7a3-4683-ade6-8e7005772bd3)

 #

-- Next, we will login using the built in admin account.
+- Next, we will log in using the built-in admin account.

 <img src="https://github.com/user-attachments/assets/753aaa79-9c2a-4d17-b116-512b87f5f361" alt="" width="600" style="float: left; margin-right: 10px;">

 #

-- Once logged in we will create our own dedicated admin account instead of using the built in admin account.
+- Once logged in, we will create our own dedicated admin account instead of using the built-in admin account.
-- To do this we will open the start menu and go to "Windows Administrative Tools and open "Active Directory Users and Computers."
+- To do this, we will open the Start Menu, and go to "Windows Administrative Tools" and open "Active Directory Users and Computers."
-- Once open we can see our newly created domain.
-We right click mydomain.com and hover over "New" to create an Orgaizational Unit.
+- Once open, we can see our newly created domain.
+We right-click mydomain.com and hover over "New" to create an Organizational Unit.
 - We will name it _ADMINS.
-Make sure to uncheck the option that says to protect container form accidental deletion because it will be annoying when trying to delete later.
+Make sure to uncheck the option to protect the container from accidental deletion, as it will be annoying when trying to delete it later.
 <img src="https://github.com/user-attachments/assets/cea4450b-8740-4f13-8e1c-f6ffb2d5f2d3" alt="" width="600" style="float: left; margin-right: 10px;">

 #

-- Once created we can create a new user following the same steps but under the newley created _ADMINS organizational unit.
+- Once created, we can create a new user following the same steps but under the newly created _ADMINS organizational unit.
 - We can now set up our name and the user logon name.
 I am going to use a-jshargel
 - Next, we can create a password.
-Make sure to uncehck "user much change password at next logon" and also check "password never expires" for convenience and because this is just a lab environment.
+Make sure to uncheck "user must change password at next logon" and check "password never expires" for convenience because this is just a lab environment.
 <img src="https://github.com/user-attachments/assets/7994c23c-d047-4f2b-8b7e-db62b404b115" alt="" width="600" style="float: left; margin-right: 10px;">

 #